-In Kung Fu Panda, Po had already earned some respect from the Furious Five for being an indefatigable Determinator, but it was the great meal he whipped up for them that night that really broke the ice.
-Interestingly enough, Tigress, who has the most Ship Tease with Po, refused to eat his food and instead stoically eat her tofu.
+- In Kung Fu Panda, Po had already earned some respect from the Furious Five for being an indefatigable Determinator, but it was the great meal he whipped up for them that night that really broke the ice.
+Interestingly enough, Tigress, who has the most Ship Tease with Po, refused to eat his food and instead stoically ate her tofu.
 She didn't warm up to him until the end of the first movie.

-James explicitly talks about the good feelings that good cooking brings.
+- James explicitly talks about the good feelings that good cooking brings.

-Tiana reminds Charlotte of this, and Charlotte commissions food from her for the purpose.
+- Tiana reminds Charlotte of this, and Charlotte commissions food from her for the purpose.

-Later on, when Naveen wants to propose to Tiana, he prepares her some minced vegetables.
+- Later on, when Naveen wants to propose to Tiana, he prepares her some minced vegetables.
 Nothing but big piles of minced vegetables.
 In this case it's really a symbolic gesture, as he worked hard for a change (and mincing is the only culinary skill Tiana had taught him).